Category Archives: Portuguese Royals

 Pedro II needed heirs but Maria Francisca was able to produce only one daughter Isabel Luísa.
 She was the heir presumptive to the throne of Portugal, from her birth in 1669 until 1689 when her half-brother, the future João V, King of Portugal, the son of Pedro II’s second wife Maria Sophia of Neuburg, was born.
 Although Isabel Luísa had several prospective grooms, no marriage materialized.
 She died from smallpox at the age of twenty-one.

 As for Afonso VI, he was exiled to Terceira Island in the Azores.
 In 1673, a conspiracy to restore Afonso to the throne was discovered and squelched.
 A decision was made to return Afonso to Lisbon where he could be better monitored.
-Afonso arrived in Lisbon on September 14, 1674, and was taken to the Palace of Sintra in Lisbon.
-For the rest of his life, he lived there, under guard and shut up in his quarters.
+Afonso arrived in Lisbon on September 14, 1674, and was taken to the Palace of Sintra in Lisbon, where he lived for the rest of his life, under guard and shut up in his quarters.
 On September 12, 1683, 40-year-old Afonso suffered a stroke and died later the same day.

 Maria Francisca as the founder of the Convent of the Francesinhas, by António de Oliveira de Louredo, 1703: Credit – Wikipedia